PotassiumIodideSZ/ITRadio/README.md

 ## ITRadio Frontend

-To run the frontend, navigate to the `IT радио` directory and run the development server:
+To run the frontend, navigate to the `ITRadioFrontend` directory and run the development server:

 ```bash
 cd ITRadioFrontendVue/ITRadioFrontend